randomwalk94/refinedblog/content/posts/books_2019.md

 draft: false
 ---

 This is the list of books I have read (and finished) so far in 2019.
-The list is in no particular order.

 <!--more-->